mjbots/moteus/docs/reference.md

 This determines the length of time for which this command is valid.
 If this timeout expires before another command is received, the controller will enter the Timeout state.
 The default is 0.0, which means to use the system-wide configured default.
-NaN / maximal negative means apply no enforced timeout.
+NaN / maximally negative means apply no enforced timeout.

 ### 0x030 - Proportional torque ###